-As the Headteacher I am in charge of the day-to-day running of Lynsted and Norton School.
-Although new in post from January 2018, I am passionate about the school and the positive developments I can make to an already thriving village school.
+As the Executive Headteacher I am in charge of the day-to-day running of Lynsted and Norton School alongside my lead teacher Mr Wood.
+I am passionate about the school and the positive developments I can make to an already thriving village school.

 The accommodation consists of a school hall which is used for assemblies, drama, educational activities and sport, and as a dining hall at lunch times.
 There are three classrooms and a library/intervention room in our main building with a further classroom, learning rooms and offices in the School House.

 We are particularly fortunate to be situated in the middle of the countryside surrounded by green fields and orchards.
 Outside we have a large school field and a large traditional playground.
 Working together with the on-site Pre-School, Stepping Stones, we have also developed an exciting outside classroom for our Reception children.

 We are a busy, but friendly school, with lots going on.
 This website aims to give you a taster of the school, as well as providing regularly updated information for both parents and pupils.